-Elia's recommendation with regard to the implementation of ToE is consulted with all the concerned stakeholders via this proposition on the implementation plan.
 Elia showed that it is technical capable of implementing a ToE, but that currently Elia doesn't receive a clear signal from stakeholders on the added value of such an implementation, given that net injection delivery points fall outside the ToE scope.
-Indeed in the current legal framework only delivery points with an average net offtake character on a yearly basis could access the aFRR market via ToE, whereas according to stakeholders the biggest potential for aFRR flexibility lies with delivery points with an average net-injection on a yearly basis.
+Indeed in the current legal framework only delivery points with an average net offtake character on a yearly basis could access the aFRR market via ToE, whereas according to several stakeholders the biggest potential for aFRR flexibility lies with delivery points with an average net-injection on a yearly basis.